On-going mindfulness-based supervision is an important part of the good practice guidelines for teachers of mindfulness-based courses.

 Helen has been practising meditation and yoga since her 20s and has an established daily mindfulness practice.

-Helen is listed on the UK Network of Mindfulness-Based Teacher Trainers, adhering to their Good Practice Guidance for Teaching Mindfulness-Based Courses.
+Helen is listed on the British Association for Mindfulness-Based Approaches BAMBA, adhering to their Good Practice Guidance for Teaching Mindfulness.